rkimoakbioinformatics/oakvar/mkdocs/docs/install_system.md

     pip install oakvar

-Then, set up OakVar.
+Then, set up OakVar, which will set up configuration files, system folders, an OakVar account, and OakVar store cache files.

     ov system setup

 > #### Note for open-cravat users
 >
-> OakVar does not share system files with nor transfer system configuration from open-cravat anymore.
-OakVar's default modules directory is different and `oc` will still call open-cravat and only `ov` will invoke OakVar.
+> OakVar supports backward compatibility with open-cravat and thus open-cravat should be first removed before installing OakVar by `pip uninstall open-cravat`. open-cravat can simply be restored by removing OakVar by `pip uninstall oakvar` and installing open-cravat by `pip install open-cravat`.
+There is no side-effect of doing this switch unless you share open-cravat modules with OakVar as described below.
 >
+> OakVar does not share system files with nor transfer system configuration from open-cravat.
+OakVar's default modules directory is different.
+>
-> OakVar is still backward-compatible with open-cravat modules.
-If you have been using open-cravat and want to use open-cravat modules with OakVar, you can do so by setting OakVar modules directory to that of open-cravat with `ov system md` command.
+> OakVar is backward-compatible with open-cravat modules.
+If you have been using open-cravat and want to continue to use open-cravat modules with OakVar, you can do so by setting OakVar modules directory to point to that of open-cravat with `ov system md` command.
 Please keep in mind that OakVar has its own updated versions for some of open-cravat modules, so if you are sharing the same modules directory between OakVar and open-cravat, `ov module update` may break oc-compatibility of some of the updated modules.

 ## Setup